Greece and Serbia FRIENDLY

 ...
 One day ...

-If you like this post - buy me a coffeeA Lower Manhattanite’s Take on the Cordoba House
+A Lower Manhattanite’s Take on the Cordoba House

-As a three-year resident of Lower Manhattan whose apartment stands no farther from Ground Zero than the future Cordoba House—that is, a couple of blocks away—I might be expected to entertain no very tepid feelings toward this Islamic complex and the controversy it has provoked.
+As a three-year resident of Lower Manhattan whose apartment is situated no farther from Ground Zero than the future Cordoba House—that is, a couple of blocks away—I might be expected to entertain no very tepid feelings toward this Islamic complex and the controversy it has provoked.
 As it happens, my take on the whole enterprise has undergone quite a bit of reassessment since I first heard of plans by Muslim developers of suspect financing to build a mega-mosque on Ground Zero.
 The phrasing of the last sentence alone should give some inkling as to the first corrections in order.

 If built at all, the Cordoba House, or Park51, as it’s now being called, will be an Islamic cultural center hosting a library, auditorium, gym, swimming pool, day-care center, and culinary school—out of which some space for an indoor mosque shall be carved, true.
 But what a far cry from a mega-mosque of towering minarets, blaring out the calls of muezzins five times a day, summoning the faithful to prayer!
 And it wouldn’t stand on Ground Zero or even overlook it.
 As to the sources of the funds, the developers have so far raised only enough money to buy the old building on Park Place, which they intend to demolish.
 The rest, an estimated $100 million needed to actually build, furnish, and staff the 13-story Islamic complex, remains to be vouched for.
 No terror-tainted sources have been tied to the developers’ financing, nor any irregularities found with their assets.
 At this point, none are likely to surface either, at least not before more funds can be raised and their sources scrutinized.